google/WebFundamentals/src/content/en/showcase/2017/voot.md

 transfer is expensive, and while users become highly committed to a video once it starts playing, slow load times lead to users giving up before the experience can even start.
-To address that challenge and increase mobile web usage, Voot looked to optimize their site with Progressive Web App features.
+To address that challenge and increase mobile web usage, Voot looked to enhance their site with Progressive Web App features.

 ## Solution